pgxn/pgxnclient/docs/usage.rst

 ``pgxn mirror``
 ---------------

-Return informations about the available mirrors.
+Return information about the available mirrors.

 Usage: